roshbhatia/kubanana/README.md

 ## Contributing

-I don't actively watch this repo but feel free to fork and do what you desire with it.
+I don't actively watch this repo, but feel free to fork and do what you desire with it.
+I'll likely check the PRs every so often if you're willing to wait.